gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-integration-gij-self-managed.md

 7. On the Settings screen, the _**Require user PAT**_ setting is enabled and cannot be changed because it is directly affected by the _**Enforce Git service permissions**_ setting in the **General settings** page.
 For the GHA feature, the user’s PAT is not mandatory since it can interact with the Git server using the GHA access token.

-8. Click Connect to start configuring this GitHub App integration.
+8. Click **Connect** to start configuring this GitHub App integration.

     The Git Integration for Jira app will perform this task automatically.
-Provide password credentials if prompted.
+Provide login credentials if prompted.

 9. On the following screen, enter a **descriptive name** for the new GitHub App. _(Changing this name later on will have a negative impact on the GHA integration)_